coniferconifer/AIR-BENTO/README.md

 - Why GPIO33 is used for ADC <br>
   refer to "ADC2 Channel cannot be used when WiFi is in use #440"<br>
   [https://github.com/espressif/arduino-esp32/issues/440](https://github.com/espressif/arduino-esp32/issues/440)
+- if you got [W] [esp32-hal-i2c.c:334] i2cRead() Ack Error!
+Addr:40 for SHT21(GY-21 board) add 4.7kOhm pullup resisters to 5V for SDA and SCL lines.

 ### remaining issues
 - ~~WiFi is always ON , not good for longer battery operation.~~